coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

 For more information about React see [their website][react].
 If you want some React help there is a nice [chrome dev tool addon](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
-A lot of user have experimented with React and much information is available on the web, I found [nice tips here][reacttips].
+A lot of user have experimented with React and a lot of information is available on the web, I found [nice tips here][reacttips] which is a nice wrap up of tips and tricks about React.

 ## Flux Architecture